micro-community/development/docs/pages/tutorials/authorization.markdown

 {:toc}
 ---

+This tutorial is mainly aimed at the `local` env, but the same commands should work with your M3O `platform` account too.

 Micro and the `micro server` comes with fine tunable authentication and authorization capabilities.
 Out of the box, the `micro server` is open.
 This means anyone can call any endpoints, look at all data, config, and so on.